All Episodes

 Every single person who knew him, left and right, left and right, say he was a nice guy.

-Now he was a genuinely generous, he's generous, smart, and nice to a fault.
+Now, he was a genuinely generous, he's generous, smart, and nice to a fault.

 What would be your mental experience?

-Would you say, Oh, I changed my mind.
+Would you say, oh, I changed my mind.

-So I'm gonna go with the evidence.
+So I'm going to go with the evidence.

 Some people will, but not many.